ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 [Why are data races bad?]: #why-are-data-races-bad

+## Immutable arrays

+Another possible way to avoid getting tangled in `contended` is to change your `array`s into `iarray`s.
+[Rule 2 of `contended`](#rule-contended-mutable) forbids accessing an element of a `contended` `array`—that's specifically a `contended` value of the OCaml type `array`.
+Since an `iarray`'s elements are immutable, they're exempt from the rule (just like immutable fields of a record).
+Obviously, your code may not be able to make this change easily.
+However, since `iarray`s are a new feature, it's worth checking whether your `array`s are ever actually mutated.
+If not, changing them to `iarray`s means accesses no longer have to be `uncontended`—and possibly even that your record can be `immutable_data`.

 # Parallel sequences

 Our very first example added exactly four integers, and generally we've been